 I’m not a dewy-eyed optimist, but I like my birthday.
 I like the daily tasks that come with aging.
 I like the flow of breasts sagging and butts drooping.
 When I was little, I wanted to be Jewish.
 “How lucky,” I thought, “to celebrate for eight endless days and nights.”

 That early disappointment in Chanukkah’s shortcomings was surpassed the day I turned ten.
 “Eve’s Curse” clamped my life in an iron jaw.
 It was ghastly.
 I knew what it was but thought of it like Death–something for others, never me.

-Being a girl wasn’t in my cards.
+At ten, being a girl wasn’t in my cards.
 I still smelled like a mushroom-y kid, for pete’s sake.
-My bath water still turned gray after a day in the barn or on the baseball field or climbing in the trees.
+My bath water still turned gray after a day in the barn or on the baseball field or climbing trees.

 Ten years later, as I popped a slip of chocolate mesc in New Orleans and jumped into The Gulf, The Paris Peace Accords were being signed.
 Though it skipped my bedraggled mind that day, I haven’t forgotten it since.

 This birthday is something else.
 Barack Obama’s first interview as our President was with Al Arabiya.
 Conyers subpoenaed Rove again.
 Children around the world are being born and named Barack.
 George Mitchell is on his way to the Middle East.
 Pastor Warren’s narrowness will fall of its own strictures.

 The world is shifting and when we aren’t holding our breath, we’re clasping our hands in glee.
 I’m so pleased to have made it this far.